 Utah's air quality is among the worst in the country.
 From wintertime inversions to summertime ozone haze, there are few breaks in bad-air days along the Wasatch Front and in many other hot spots in the state.
 Utah's bad air is one of the state’s most pressing issues, as air pollution is associated with health problems, negatively impacts quality of life and has the potential to affect economic development.

-Goals of the one-day symposium are:
+The goals of the one-day symposium were:

 - Build connections between researchers across campus

 - Catalyze new research collaborations